MissingVertex/AppDocumentation/README.md

-# AppDocumentation
+# Application Documentation
-Supporting documentation for published applications
+Supporting documentation for published applications.
+For example privacy policies and terms and conditions.